-We’ve all used Jira for our product backlogs because there hasn’t been a better way to manage them.
-However using Jira in this way also means that you create a lot of noise for your dev team to wade through – they don’t need to see what may or may not be built in the next sprint or quarter, or look into ideas that may never see the light of day.
+We’ve all used Jira for product management backlogs because there hasn’t been a better way to manage them.
+However using Jira for product management also means that you create a lot of noise for your dev team to wade through – they don’t need to see what may or may not be built in the next sprint or quarter, or look into ideas that may never see the light of day.

 As a product manager, you don’t want a list of stuff to build.
 Rather you need to figure out the right stuff to build.
 The right stuff is constantly evolving as you learn and iterate – and Jira is simply not designed to keep up with that.

 The problem isn’t Jira.
 It’s how you’re using Jira.
 It’s time to think about splitting strategy and execution.

 How To Build A Jira Product Management Workflow